Peter Canavan: Early senior career: 1993–1998

-1995 All-Ireland Final
+1995 All-Ireland SFC final

 Throughout the 1995 championship, Canavan had spearheaded Tyrone's march to the final, with round after round of massive scoring exploits.
-Against Derry in the Ulster Semi-final, he scored 0–8, and against Galway in the All-Ireland semi-final, he scored 1–7.
+Against Derry in the Ulster SFC semi-final, he scored 0–8, and against Galway in the All-Ireland SFC semi-final, he scored 1–7.

-Tyrone reached their second All-Ireland Final in 1995, and were up against Dublin who hadn't won a Championship since the 1980s.
+Tyrone reached their second All-Ireland SFC final in 1995, and were up against Dublin who hadn't won a championship title since the 1980s.
 In a turgid match, Canavan scored eleven of Tyrone's twelve points in the, but still ended up on the losing side.
 The game was remembered as contentious for Tyrone fans, for the fact that a point that would have equalised the match in the dying seconds was controversially disallowed, because the blind-sided referee deemed Canavan to have touched the ball on the ground.
 The referee, Paddy Russell stated in his autobiography that he was certain the ball was on the ground, but Canavan contested in the same book that he managed to get elevation on the ball as he punched, which would have been very difficult to do if it was touching the ground.

 He was the top scorer in Ireland that year, with a total of 1–38, earning him the inaugural Footballer of the Year title.
 The fact that Canavan's scoring tally was so far ahead of his peers on the team led to suggestions that Tyrone were depending too heavily on him.

 1996: Injury

-For the 1996 championship, Canavan was handed the captaincy of Tyrone, and was Ulster's leading scorer for the third year in a row, and subsequently awarded his third successive All Star.
-Tyrone reached the All-Ireland semi-final against Meath, but Canavan was one of six Tyrone players to sustain injuries that day, which some Tyrone fans attribute to Meath's heavy-handedness.
+For the 1996 championship, Canavan was handed the captaincy of Tyrone, and was Ulster's leading scorer for the third consecutive season, and subsequently awarded his third successive All Star.
+Tyrone reached the All-Ireland SFC semi-final against Meath, but Canavan was one of six Tyrone players to sustain injuries that day, which some Tyrone fans attribute to Meath's heavy-handedness.
 Canavan's injury was so severe that he was still feeling the effects for over a year, and there was speculation as to whether he had been playing on a broken foot.